r-a-y/bp-reply-by-email/readme.txt

 == Changelog ==

+= 1.0-RC4 =
+* Feature: Add support to reply to BuddyPress HTML emails, available since BuddyPress 2.5.
+* Feature: Add SparkPost, SendGrid and Postmark as alternative inbound providers.
+* Fix: Fix issue with PHPMailer where the reply-to email address would get silently removed if mailbox was larger than 64 characters.
+* Fix: Fatal error if the BuddyPress groups component is not active.
+* Fix: Fix subject line encoding if using UTF-8 for those using IMAP mode.
+* Fix: Fix bug where settings would not update for sites using an external object cache.
+* Enhancement: Improved IMAP locking system.

 = 1.0-RC3 =
 * Feature: Added new mode - inbound mail.
 For more info, check out [this page](https://github.com/r-a-y/bp-reply-by-email/wiki/Mandrill).